Florida State University - English Department - Undergraduate Handbook

 Other Minors for English Majors

 Students must choose a minor in a department outside English.
 Popular minors include African-American Studies, American Studies, Business, Communication, Law and Society, Psychology, and Women's Studies.
 Students may also wish to minor in a foreign language.
 A minor typically consists of 12-15 credit hours.
 Please refer to the general bulletin for information on specific minors.
 Courses used to meet liberal Studies requirements or the university foreign language requirement MAY NOT be used for the minor.
-Students who complete the Teacher's Certification program, the English-Business program, or a double major are waived from the minor requirement.
+Students who complete the Teacher's Certification program or a double major are waived from the minor requirement.

 The Honors Program